thomd/mad-pages/github.md

 # GitHub Code Search

-Search for code based on what language it's written in
+    language:                 # search for code based on what language it's written in

-    language:

-  Example:
+    filename:                 # match code files with a certain filename
+    extension:                # match code files with a certain file extension in:path                   # matches code where search term appears in the file path in:file                   # matches code where search term appears in the file content NOT                       # exclude Operator: Matches repositories that have a word but not another word
+    -                         # exclude Qualifier: Matches repositories that have a word but not in an entity

+  Examples

     sfcc language:go

-Match code files with a certain filename

-    filename:

-  Example:

     sfcc fileame:package.json

-Match code files with a certain file extension

-    extension:

-  Example:

     sfcc extension:jsonn

-Matches code where search term appears in the file path / file content

-    in:path
-    in:file

-Exclude Operator: Matches repositories that have a word but not another word

-    NOT

-  Example:

     foo NOT bar

-Exclude Qualifier: Matches repositories that have a word but not in an entity

-    -

-  Example:

     foo -language:css

+# act(1)

+Run GitHub Actions locally

+    act -l                    # list actions
+    act                       # run the default push event act pull_request          # run a specific event act -j test               # run a specific job act -n                    # run in dry-run mode act -v                    # enable verbose-logging